Vlad Miriță

 On 20 May 2008, Vlad performed the duet "Pe-o margine de lume" with Nico, another Romanian singer, as that country's entry in the final for the Eurovision Song Contest.
+They placed 20th that year.

 In 2015, the singer was chosen by Walt Disney Pictures to provide the Romanian voice of Hugo in an animated film version of The Hunchback of Notre-Dame.